compomics/ms2pip/README.md

   -c INT          number of cpu's to use
 ```

+### configfile (-c option)

+Several ms2pipC options need to be set in this configfile.

+The models that should be used are set as `frag_method=X` where X is either `CID` or `HCD`.
+The fragment ion error tolerance is set as `frag_error=X` where is X is the tolerance in Da.

+PTMs (see further) are set as `ptm=X,Y,Z` for each internal PTM where X is a string that represents
+the PTM, Y is the difference in Da associated with the PTM and Z is the amino
+acid that is modified by the PTM.
+N-terminal modifications are specified as `nterm=X,Y`
+where X is gain a string that represents the PTM, Y is again the difference in Da associated with the PTM.
+Similarly, c-terminal modifications are specified as `cterm=X,Y`
+where X is gain a string that represents the PTM, Y is again the difference in Da associated with the PTM.

 ### Getting predictions from peptide file

 To apply the pre-trained models you need to pass *only*  a `<peptide file>`